jimporter/bfg9000/doc/user/getting-started.md

 ## Installation

-bfg9000 uses [setuptools](https://pythonhosted.org/setuptools/), so installation
-is much the same as any other Python package:
+bfg9000 uses [setuptools][setuptools], so installation is much the same as any other Python package:

 ```sh
 $ pip install bfg9000